-Optional Appendices A - If you have additional documents focused on scientific instrumentation relevant to the study, for example interview protocols or survey instruments, they can be uploaded in this section of the application.
+Optional Appendices A - If you have additional documents focused on scientific instrumentation relevant to the study, for example interview protocols or survey instruments, they can be uploaded in this section of the application as supplemental information.

-Optional Appendices B - If you have other supporting documents such as letters of agreement or collaboration, they can be uploaded in this section of the application and will be reviewed during the final stages of the review process.
+Optional Appendices B- If you have other supporting documents, such as letters of agreement or collaboration, they can be uploaded in this section of the application.
 Please see the guidelines in the online application for more information about these types of appendices.